pie-t-er/portfolio/README.md

 Match frontmatter to the schema in `src/content/config.ts`.
 Don't add top-level fields without updating that schema.

-The `stack` field on `case-study` posts drives the homepage skill bars automatically — no manual curation needed.
+The `stack` field on `case-study` posts drives the homepage skill bars automatically.

 ### Adding a post